TheWoozoo12/YammerToDiscord/README.md

 Execute the python script and put in the variables:
 GroupId is the feedId
-You can get a OAuth token using a "EditThisCookie" plugin Scan timeout i recommend puttin on 1
+You can get a OAuth token using a "EditThisCookie" plugin Scan timeout; i recommend putting it on 1

 Enjoy!